LiveContainer/LiveContainer/README.md

 # LiveContainer

 - LiveContainer is an app launcher (not emulator or hypervisor) that allows you to run app inside it.
-- Allows you to install unlimited apps (10 apps limit of free developer account do not apply here!), have multiple versions of an app installed and multiple data containers.
+- Allows you to install unlimited apps (3 app/10 app id free developer account limit does not apply here!), can have multiple versions of an app installed with multiple data containers.
 - When JIT is available, codesign is entirely bypassed, no need to sign your apps before installing.
 Otherwise, app will be signed with the same certificate used by LiveContainer.

 >[!Note]